Die with Zero

 Die with Zero presents a startling new and provocative philosophy as well as practical guide on how to get the most out of your money — and out of your life.
 It's intended for those who place lifelong memorable experiences far ahead of simply making and accumulating money for one's so-called "golden years."

 In short, Bill Perkins wants to rescue you from over-saving and under-living.
-Regardless of your age, Die with Zero will teach you Perkins's plan for optimizing your life, stage by stage, so you're fully engaged and enjoying what you've worked and …
+Regardless of your age, Die with Zero will teach you Perkins's plan for optimizing your life, stage by stage, so you're fully engaged and enjoying what …

 6 editions